Porsche N-Specification Tire Approvals(Lea en español)

 Tires may be specified for a particular vehicle or range of vehicles and must successfully pass the tire company's laboratory tests to assure that they would be capable of adequately supporting the Porsche vehicle while allowing it to reach its top speed on the German Autobahn.
 Additional laboratory, test track and race track tests are conducted to confirm that the prototype tires meet Porsche's noise, hydroplaning and handling requirements.
 Prototype tires will also be evaluated to assess their high-speed durability, uniformity and serviceability.
 Upon test completion, the tires will be released for production.

 Production tires that have passed all of the tests and received the engineering department's release can be branded with an N-specification.
-The N-specification brandings include: N-0 (N-zero), N-1, N-2, N-3 or N-4.
+The N-specification brandings include: N-0 (N-zero), N-1, N-2, N-3, N-4, N-5 or N-6.
 These markings on a tire's sidewall clearly identify them as approved by Porsche for their vehicles.
 The N-0 marking is assigned to the first approved version of a tire design.
 As that design is refined externally or internally, the later significant evolutions will result in a new generation of the tire to be branded with N-1, N-2, N-3, etc., in succession.
 When a completely new tire design is approved, it receives the N-0 branding and the succession begins again.

 It is recommended that only matching tires be used on Porsche vehicles.
 Since many Porsche vehicles are fitted with differently sized tires on their front and rear axles, this means matching the tire make, tire type and N-specification.
 If a vehicle was originally delivered with N-specification tires that have been discontinued and are no longer available, it is recommended to change all four tires to a higher numeric N-specification design appropriate for that vehicle.
 Mixed tire types are not permissible.